1 Part Course |

 • Learn what are the potential downsides for both the original owner and the employees.

-• We ensure this course is up to date and will include the latest developments including the results of HMRC’s consultation on potential changes.
+• We ensure this EOT course is up to date and will include the latest developments including the results of HMRC’s consultation on potential changes.

 Number of places: